Author: Timo Laitinen

 (The expression may contain variables that are available in the current context.
 The contex and the variables are explained more thoroughly later.
 Most often the variables refer to element instances of the child elements, so there is a child element whose name matches the variable.)

-The class of the element instance must always* be defined.
-This is done with the attribute class that holds a full class name.
-The class-information is useful in situations where the class of the instance can not be directly seen from the instance attribute.
-The element instance of the element may also be derived from the class attribute, if the instance attribute is not specified.
+that holds a full class name.
+The class-information is useful in situations where the class of the instance can not be directly seen from the instance

-*) the class attribute may be omitted in simple elements that contain CDATA.
-In such cases the class is either String or a primitive such as int, double or boolean.
+attribute may be omitted in simple elements that contain CDATA.
+In such cases the class is either String

 <calendar class="java.util.Calendar" instance="java.util.Calendar.getInstance()"/>